|

 “The Higher Power knows what to do and how to do it.
 Trust it.”
 (2)

-This has parallels with the phenomenon in medicine known as the healing crisis .
-The deepest healings come form a position of strength of the body-mind’s innate defense mechanisms, not weakness.
-Defense mechanism is meant here in its positive sense, not in a negative way, as, for instance, in a neurosis of some kind.
+This has parallels with the phenomenon in natural forms of medicine known as the healing crisis.
+In this the deepest healings are said to come from a position of strength or integrity of the body-mind’s innate defense mechanisms, not weakness.
+Defense mechanism is meant here in a positive sense, not in a negative way, as, for instance, in a neurosis of some kind.
 Even in the psychological field, one paradoxically often needs a relatively healthy ego structure to endure the deeper unravelling of the core wounds and confrontation with the “shadow” elements of the personality, or one’s therapy or catharsis can can seemingly go on forever and become a way of life.
 Such healing crises must be earned.
 Again, one must be strong enough to endure or allow it, even though paradoxically, when it occurs, one may not feel very strong.
-The way to do this psychologically is, at the same time one seeks whatever help he needs, to have faith, persevere, and function, in spite of the discomfort and difficulty posed by his lingering neurosis which served a protective purpose in childhood but has now outlived its usefulness.
+The way to do this psychologically is, at the same time one seeks whatever help he needs, to have faith, persevere, and continue to function, in spite of the discomfort and difficulty posed by either life's demands or a lingering neurosis which served a protective purpose in childhood but has now outlived its usefulness.
 Physically, the ennervated or dis-eased body must ideally first be made healthier before a complete cure can come, often with outbreaks of unpleasant symptoms and apparent setbacks along the way.
-Spiritually, in like fashion, for some there may be many cycles into the 'pit' and back again before the soul is satisfied that the body-mind has been made into a fit vehicle for the spirit in its enlightened condition, as far as the present incarnation permits.
+Spiritually, in like fashion, for some there may be many cycles into the 'pit' and back again before the soul or higher self is satisfied, so to speak, that the body-mind has been made into a fit vehicle for the spirit in its awakened condition (at least perhaps, as far as the karma of the present incarnation permits).
+In the seventeenth century Madame Guyon wrote:

-To digress from the spiritual for a moment, in healing fields such as homeopathy a formula often referred to is known as Hering’s law.
+To digress for a moment, a related principle to that of "backdraft" is found in in healing fields such as homeopathy, where there is recognized a formula known as Hering’s law.
 (3) This was first formulated by Constantine Hering, homeopathic physician, who interestingly, had set out to discredit Samuel Hahneman, the founder of homeopathy, but became upon investigation one of his strongest advocates.
 Hering’s law basically states that in the process of true cure, symptoms disappear from (a) inside-out, (b) above-down, (c) from more vital to less vital organs, and (d) in the reverse order in which they appeared (i.e., the first to appear are the last to disappear).
 Portions of this law (specifically, "above-down, inside-out", or A-D-I-O) are applicable to chiropractic as well.
 In one form or another this process was known as far back as Hippocrates.

 Given this direction of cure, we can see how disease states or symptoms, through suppression, can be driven to deeper levels following these four avenues or directions in reverse.